MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem-sentinel.md

 *Applies to: Microsoft Cloud App Security*

-You can integrate Microsoft Cloud App Security with Azure Sentinel (a scalable, cloud-native SIEM and SOAR) to enable centralized monitoring of alerts and activities from connected apps.
+You can integrate Microsoft Cloud App Security with Azure Sentinel (a scalable, cloud-native SIEM and SOAR) to enable centralized monitoring of alerts and discovery data.
 Integrating with Azure Sentinel allows you to better protect your cloud applications while maintaining your usual security workflow, automating security procedures, and correlating between cloud-based and on-premises events.

 Benefits of using Azure Sentinel include: